 Medical Patient Advocate

 Susan Shmoys is a former specialist in Maternal Fetal Medicine who has a 17 year old daughter who is currently in remission from her second prolonged episode of CRPS.
 Although never officially diagnosed with dysautonomia, her daughter has also had frequent episodes of “vasovagal” syncope.
 Susan herself suffers from chronic pain as well as several other medical issues.

 Patient Comfort Advocate

 Cheryl and Karen are moms of a children living with a chronic pain disorder.
 They personally know the stress this can cause on the child and the family alike.
 They like to help out by bringing a smile to those in these situations with our Send a Smile program.
 Cheryl and Karen are fabulous at making sure that kids that are hospitalized get a gift to know they are not alone in their struggle.

 Advocate/Consultant Ph.d.
 Anita Stipnieks, Retired Assistant Superintendent

 Karen Richards is a 17 year old high school student at Newman School in Boston, MA.
 She is affected by a Connective Tissue Disease of unknown determination that affects her blood vessels in her brain, her joints and her spinal structure.
 She also has Mast Cell Activation Disorder, RSD/CRPS, Common Variable Immune Deficiency (CVID), Mitochondrial Dysfunction, and Benign Intracranial Hypertension.
 Karen Richards enjoys writing, is a published author and has the website: www.sweetlemonpies.com

 TCAPP Legal Consultant

 TCAPP is lucky to have some educational advocates with a wide variety of experience in the educational field.
-If you are looking to touch base with someone to help guide you in the process of an IEP, 504, or in arranging rights for your college born kid, email us at and see if we can help.
+If you are looking to touch base with someone to help guide you in the process of an IEP, 504, or in arranging rights for your college bound child, email us and see if we can help.